Zabanaa/jabbbar/README.md

 ## Userless Access

 Since version 0.2.0, you can make read-only requests against the API's public endpoints.

 To do so, just copy your `client access token` (found in your application page on dribbble.com) and pass it to the client instance.

 ```python
 client = Jabbbar(client_token="YOUR_CLIENT_TOKEN")
 ```
-_Note that you will not be able to access protected resources with a userless client_
+_Note that you will not be able to access protected resources with a userless instance_

 ## Usage

-Jabbbar exposes the following classes to help you create more readable code: `Bucket`, `Project`, `Shot`, `Shots`, `Team`, `User`
+Jabbbar exposes the following classes to help you create more readable code:
+`Bucket`, `Project`, `Shot`, `Shots`, `Team`, `User`

-Each of these classes represent a collection of resources accessible through the API
+Each class is a direct representation of a resource collection accessible through the API.

-To use them, simply import them into your app like this
+To use them, simply import them into your app like this:

 ```python
 from jabbar import Bucket, Project # etc ...